TASChips Thermal Hotspot Simulation

 Physics-enforced, reduced-order learning thermal analysis

-Real-time chip-level thermal intelligence for AI-era superchip design and data center operations
+Real-time chip-level thermal intelligence for AI-era superchip and data center operations

 TASChips (Thermal Analysis of Semiconductor Chips) delivers real time, high-fidelity, chip-level thermal intelligence for AI era superchips, including CPUs, GPUs, AI chips, photonic chips and other advanced processors, at a computational cost orders of magnitude lower than direct numerical methods.
-Powered by a physics-enforced POD Galerkin projection framework, TASChips enables up to one million× faster for peak temperature prediction in large scale chips, supporting real time thermal monitoring, control, and optimization across chip design and AI data center operations.
+Powered by a physics-enforced POD Galerkin projection framework, TASChips enables up to one million× faster for peak temperature prediction in large scale chips, supporting real time thermal monitoring, control, and optimization across AI superchip and data center operations.

 ~1,000,000×